-Soy and oat milk are great for oatmeal.
-They’re also good in chocolatey cereals, where you want the flavor of the cereal to shine.
+Soy and oat milk are great for a bowl of oatmeal.
+They’re also good in chocolatey types of cereal, where you want the cereal flavor to shine.
 Any milks with more of a flavor, like almond milk, hazelnut milk, and hemp milk, can taste funny in this case.

 Rice also has a pretty neutral flavor, but it tends to be quite watery, which is why most vegans seem to prefer oat milk and soy milk.

-For light granola, muesli, or bran flakes, some people prefer almond milk or hazelnut milk because the nutty flavor compliments the cereals, and the light texture is refreshing.
-Soy milk and oat milk aren’t bad with these cereals, but nut milk is a good option in this case.
+For light granola, muesli, or bran flakes, some people prefer almond milk or hazelnut milk because the nutty taste compliments the cereals, and the light texture is refreshing.
+Soy milk and oat milk aren’t bad with these types of cereal, but nut milk is a delicious option in this case.

-Meanwhile, coconut milk is not ideal for cereal because it tastes very strongly of coconut.
+Meanwhile, coconut milk is not an ideal choice for cereal because it tastes very strongly of coconut.

-Again as mentioned earlier, some vegans might like oat milk the most in cereal, but pick soy since it’s easier, sometimes more affordable, and reduces waste.
-It’s easier to just buy a few cartons of the same milk rather than having multiple different milks open at once for different uses.
+Again, as mentioned earlier, some vegans might like oat milk the most in cereal, but pick soy since it’s easier, sometimes more affordable, and reduces waste.
+It’s easier to just buy a few cartons of the same type of milk rather than having multiple different milks open at once for different uses.